rpy2/rpy2/doc/source/introduction.rst

    ('topic', 'title', 'Package', 'LibPath')

-   However, this is beyond the scope of an introduction, and one should master the content of Section :ref:`robjects-vectors` before anything else.
+   However, this is beyond the scope of an introduction, and one should master the content of the module :mod:`robjects.vector` before anything else.

 Examples